dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 ..

 every time you- you get energy at one scale

 you- you push it immediately to the next scale as- as fast as possible.

-This is sort of the naive way to- to- to- to force blow up

-um, which is like in five and higher dimensions this works.

-Um, but in three dimensions there was this funny phenomenon that I discovered

-that if you- if you keep.

-..

-if- if you change the laws of physics

-you just always keep trying to push, um

-the energy into smaller and smaller scales, um

-what happens is that the energy s- starts getting spread out into multi- ma- many scales at once

-# Chapter 3

-you- you push it immediately to the next scale as- as fast as possible.